 Insurance adjusters work for the insurance company they represent.
 And it is in the insurers’ best interests that they find someone else liable for any damages.
 If they find that they are liable to pay, they’re not interested in making sure you get the largest possible settlement.

-Hiring a personal injury lawyer is the best way to make sure that your interests are protected at all times – no matter who is at fault, and whether you’re dealing with an insurance company or a personal injury lawsuit.
+Hiring a California car accident lawyer is the best way to make sure that your interests are protected at all times – no matter who is at fault, and whether you’re dealing with an insurance company or a personal injury lawsuit.

 A personal injury lawyer will investigate the accident themselves and make sure they have every fact they need to fight your case.
 If you need medical care, they’ll make sure you get it.
 If you need to file a personal injury claim because your insurance doesn’t cover all your medical expenses, they will make sure they have everything they need to get you the treatment you need.The caring team at Krasney Law has years of experience dealing with all manner of personal injury matters.
 So, contact us today if you have any questions and to find out how we can help you protect your interests both now and in the future.